Join the USTA for a virtual panel exploring the power of visibility in the LGBTQ+ community

 Edward Schmit, Author of The Open Era

-Edward Schmit is an author based in New York City.
+Edward Schmit is a bestselling author based in New York City.
 From theatre kid to graphic designer to creative director, he’s always exploring new ways to tell stories.
 A passionate mental health advocate, he’s worked in the nonprofit space for over seven years.
-The Open Era is his debut novel and combines three things close to his heart: queer love stories, mental health awareness, and the most beautiful sport in the world—tennis.
+His debut novel, The Open Era, became an instant USA Today bestseller.
+Described as "a beautiful romance, full of longing" by The Los Angeles Times and "a glittering triumph" by Teen Vogue, The Open Era combines three things close to his heart: queer love stories, mental health awareness, and the most beautiful sport in the world—tennis.

 Gigi Fernandez, Tennis Hall of Famer